Essays

 Interviews

-Shrieks & Howls: my newsletter examines the connections between the comedy and horror genres, two films at a time.
+Shrieks & Howls: my essay series examines the connections between the comedy and horror genres, two films at a time.
 I choose pairs of movies whose titles share a common word.
 You can peruse the archives, subscribe, or check out a few of my favorites:

 Humor